andrew/ultimate-awesome/README.md

 - [awesome-synapse](https://github.com/murggu/awesome-synapse) - A curated list of awesome Azure Synapse resources.
 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
 - [awesome-music-web3-nfts](https://github.com/neume-network/awesome-music-web3-nfts) - A awesome list of resources related to music, web3 & NFT tech.
-- [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
 - [Feedback](https://github.com/OpenGenus/Feedback) - Places to get valuable feedback for your every awesome work.
 - [awesome-sf](https://github.com/phil-ociraptor/awesome-sf) - An awesome list for those who are new to SF, visiting SF, and those who have lived in SF for years but want to see their city with new eyes.
 - [awesome-polywrap](https://github.com/polywrap/awesome-polywrap) - Polywrap is building a unified execution environment for the internet that is safe, open, and user-owned.
 Use Polywrap to create endlessly extensible software that runs anywhere.